open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 who contribute.
 At this time it was mainly professors, researcher and staff.
 I was like a student which they were very interested in.
 This time I got funded.
 It was like 25,000 Euro.
 It was like the first funding project for me.
-I was a completely unexperienced with such things.
+I was a completely inexperienced with such things.
 I was just a student.

 My professor was the mentor because that was needed from the Hamburg open online university.
 I was a student and the project leader of this funding project.